 The District shall provide dropout prevention and recovery services throughout the calendar year to students who become designated students while enrolled within the District.
 The District shall provide dropout prevention and recovery services to students who reside within the District who were enrolled in a charter school that does not include grade 12 and become designated in the summer after the student completes academic instruction at the charter school through the maximum grade level at the charter school.

-Utah Code § 53G-9-802(1)(a)-(c) (2019)
+Utah Code § 53G-9-802(1)(a)-(c) (2020)

+The District shall establish a policy that describes how the District (or a third party provider) will measure if a designated student made a year’s worth of progress toward an attainment goal during the year and how membership days will be determined for a designated student in accordance with the District’s school schedule and enrollment policies.

+Utah Admin.
+Rules R277-606-3(2)(a) (October 6, 2016)

 Flexible Enrollment Options